 On the other side of the Atlantic, Oregon has become the first American state to enable the therapeutic use of psilocybin by rescheduling it with more set to follow.

 “It’s great to see things progressing so quickly,” Celia enthuses.
 “All you can ask of politicians, as of anyone else, is that they follow the science.
 The media has done a very good job of getting the facts out there, helped by the likes of David Nutt and Awakn’s Chief Medical Officer, Dr. Ben Sessa, continually pushing the agenda.
-They’re making headlines now as something new and revolutionary but these medicines have been used in indigenous cultures for millennia, and in a few years will just be a normal part of the medical landscape.
-My research expertise relates mainly to ketamine, but all the indicators are that MDMA will also progress through its Phase IIb trials providing GPs and patients with even more efficacious treatment options.”
+They’re making headlines now as something new and revolutionary but these medicines have been used in indigenous cultures for millennia, and in a few years will just be a normal part of the medical landscape.”

 With the UK’s Office for National Statistics reporting 7,565 alcohol-specific deaths in 2019 and the NHS estimating a £3.5 billion yearly spend on treatment, Celia says the need for novel approaches is urgent.